 (a) Any contract granted under this Article shall state whether the services

 of a subcontractor will be used.
 The contract shall include the names and

-addresses of all subcontractors with an annual value of more than $50,000, the general type of work to be performed by these subcontractors, and the expected amount of money each will
+addresses of all subcontractors with an annual value that exceeds the small purchase maximum established by Section 20-20 of this Code the general type of work to be performed by these subcontractors, and the expected amount of money each will

 receive under the contract.
 Upon the request of the chief procurement officer appointed pursuant to paragraph (2) of subsection (a) of Section 10-20, the contractor shall provide the chief procurement officer a copy of a subcontract so identified within 15 calendar days after the request is made.
 A subcontractor, or contractor on behalf of a subcontractor, may identify information that is deemed proprietary or confidential.
 If the chief procurement officer determines the information is not relevant to the primary contract, the chief procurement officer may excuse the inclusion of the information.
 If the chief procurement officer determines the information is proprietary or could harm the business interest of the subcontractor, the chief procurement officer may, in his or her discretion, redact the information.
 Redacted information shall not become part of the public record.

 (b) If at any time during the term of a contract, a contractor adds or

 changes any subcontractors, he or she shall promptly notify, in writing, the chief procurement officer for matters other than construction

 or the higher education chief

 procurement officer, whichever is appropriate, and the